spatel69/INST377_Final_Project/README.md

     This API is used to get the air quality for a specific city and that is interpreted to give the user a suggestion on whether to go outdoors or stay inside.

+---

 ### Bugs and Future Development
+---
+#### Bugs ###
+1. Our app only works if the city is in the U.S. it does not work for international cities
+2. The map that plots the location entered on our app is not responsive to screen size
+---